What Does a Food Allergy Rash Look Like? Pictures and Treatments | MyFoodAllergyTeam

 Treatment for Infected Rashes

-It’s crucial to see a health care provider if you think you or your child may have an infected rash.
-When left untreated, skin infections could spread to other people and can sometimes be life-threatening.
-A doctor can diagnose the specific bacteria, virus, or fungus responsible for the infection by sending a skin sample to the lab.
-Then, they’ll determine whether a medicated ointment or cream or an antibiotic should be used to help clear up the infection.
+If you think you or your child may have an infected rash, it’s important to see a health care provider as soon as possible.
+Skin infections, if left untreated, can spread to other people and even become life-threatening in some cases.
+A doctor will usually diagnose the specific bacteria, virus, or fungus responsible for the infection by taking a skin sample and sending it to the lab.
+Once the cause is identified, your provider will recommend the best treatment, which may include a medicated ointment or cream, or an antibiotic to help clear up the infection.
 Your or your child’s health care provider can also provide instructions on how to properly clean and care for the infection as it heals.

 Other Allergic Rashes